 Rita has served on the Nashville Health Care Council, the YWCA of Nashville & Middle Tennessee, the NashvilleHealth Governing Board and Nashville Mayor Megan Barry’s Inaugural Council on Gender Equity.
 She has been featured in the Profiles in Diversity Journal and recognized as one of the Top Influential Women in Corporate America by Savoy Magazine.
 She was recognized in the Minneapolis/St. Paul Business Journal as a Minority Corporate Executive Leader and received their annual Diversity in Business award in 2013.
 For her work and partnership with the AARP Foundation, Rita received a 2015 Innovation Award from UnitedHealthcare.

-Board-certified in internal medicine, Dr. Mullen received her Bachelor and Master of Public Health degrees from Yale University, where she also completed a post-doctoral fellowship in psychosocial epidemiology.
-She graduated from the Mount Sinai School of Medicine, where she was elected to AOA, the National Medical Honor Society.
-She did her residency at the Hospital of the University of Pennsylvania.
-Dr. Mullen also holds a Master in Public Administration degree from Harvard University’s John F. Kennedy School of Government.
+Board certified in internal medicine, Mullen received her bachelor’s degree and Master of Public Health from Yale University where she also completed a post-doctoral fellowship in psychosocial epidemiology.
+She graduated from the Mount Sinai School of Medicine and completed her residency at the Hospital of the University of Pennsylvania.
+She also holds a Master in Public Administration from Harvard University’s John F. Kennedy School of Government.

 Karthick Ramakrishnan, Ph.D., is associate dean of the UC Riverside School of Public Policy, and professor of public policy and political science.
 He is also a Board Member of The California Endowment, Chair of the California Commission on APIA Affairs, and adjunct fellow at the Public Policy Institute of California (PPIC).
 He received his Ph.D. in politics from Princeton University, and has held fellowships at the Russell Sage Foundation and the Woodrow Wilson International Center for Scholars.